All About growing Abutilon, the Flowering Maple

 - A. pictum ‘Thompsonii’ - Attractive mottled yellow leaves offset by salmon colored flowers.
 (Zones 9-10, 15' x 6')

-Abutilon aren’t too particular about soil, but they will react to water extremes or water.
+Flowering maples aren’t too particular about soil, but they will react to weather and water extremes.
 They do not do well with prolonged dry periods, but they also don’t want to sit in wet soil.

 The soil pH should be in the neutral range, but more importantly, it needs to be well-draining.
 Re-pot container Abutilon’s every year or two and change the potting soil.